 Carew Manor was originally a medieval moated house and a fine hammerbeam roof in its great hall survives from that period.
 After the Carew family sold the house it was converted into an orphanage and is now a school.

-- Continue along Church Road, passing St Mary's church on the left.
-At the end of the churchyard turn right onto a tarmac path.
+- After passing St Mary's church and its churchyard turn right onto a tarmac path.

 The medieval St Mary's church was completed in the late 14thC.
 Canon Bridges funded a major refurbishment in Arts & Crafts style in the late 19thC.